-In Years 10 and 11 we offer a range of traditional courses which lead to qualifications, mainly GCSEs.
+In Years 10 and 11 we offer a range of traditional courses which lead to GCSE qualifications for the most part.
 Students choose their options in the Spring of Year 9 following the guidance and advice provided.
-The ‘Pathways’ system at Key Stage 4 is well matched to students’ needs and interests and provide a good range of options.
-We believe that for many students, studying a language and a humanities subject and therefore enabling them to achieve the English Baccalaureate suite of qualifications is important.
+All students receive a 1:1 guidance interview to discuss their aspirations and to support them to make the best choices for them.

 In 6th Form, students study 3 to 4 A-levels as part of their overall programme of study.
 Again, we are proud to offer a traditional A-level curriculum suited to the needs of the students that choose to stay with us post-16 at Calderstones.